ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

-If an interaction ["finish"](#response-interact-finish) method is associated with the current request, the AS MUST follow the appropriate method at upon completion of interaction in order to signal the client instance to continue, except for some limited error cases discussed below.
+If an interaction ["finish"](#response-interact-finish) method is associated with the current request, the AS MUST follow the appropriate method upon completion of interaction in order to signal the client instance to continue, except for some limited error cases discussed below.
 If a finish method is not available, the AS SHOULD instruct the RO to return to the client instance upon completion.